LarryAlexander/jot-community/README.md

 ## Support

-For support inquiries:
+For support:
-- Open an issue in this repository
+- [Start a Discussion](../../discussions) — Best for questions and general help
-- Email: jot.app.support@gmail.com
+- [Open an Issue](../../issues) — For bug reports and feature requests

 ## License